appledelhi/neiumode/README.md

 # Neiu Mode README

 Neiu Mode is a modal editing mode for Colemak keyboard.
-There are two modes, one for executing commands and one for entering texts(like `vi`).
+Modal editing means there are two modes, one for executing commands and one for entering texts(like `vi`).
 You toggle between them with `home` key.

 ## Features

-* Designed for Colemak keyboard.
+* Ergonomic key layout (for Colemak keyboard).
-* Ergonomic key layout.
+* Vi like repeat command.
+For example: place the cursor to a word, delete it with `t` and insert `abc`.
+Then move cursor to another word and press `r` to repeat.
 * Developed on split keyboard(eg. [Kinesys Advantage](https://www.kinesis-ergo.com/shop/advantage2/)) but can be used for normal keyboard.
 * Spacemacs like key bindings.